jonnyasmar/markdown-docs/README.md

 ### Effortless Formatting

-Our intuitive toolbar puts all the essential formatting tools at your fingertips:
+Our intuitive toolbar puts all the :comment[essential]{#comment-1756653600254 text="test"} formatting tools at your fingertips:

 * **Text Styling:** Undo, Redo, Bold, Italic, Underline, and various font styles.
 * **Lists:** Create ordered, unordered, and check lists with ease.